 As he became more knowledgeable about music, the rest of the world became less relevant.
 Our conversations grew shorter and more abstract.
 In our group of friends, he played background music from the sidelines while the rest of the room endlessly yapped about the week’s nonsensical tastes.
 His room began to resemble a musical sanctuary, filled with guitars suitable for every style, from Gibson to Les Paul to Taylor to Gretsch.
 The honorable defender of toys became a vessel of acoustic truth.

-Years later, I received the long-awaited text:
+Years later, after being apart, I received the long-awaited text:

 “I’m coming to visit you in New York.
 What should we do?”